Insights

 When you are two there are so many decisions to agree upon.
 Children, cat, dog, parrot, downtown, suburbs, condo, garden, squash, tennis, travel, stay, meat, vegetarian, organic, spend, save, eat in, dine out and the daily dialogues go on and on.
 For most of us who decide to move to Mazatlan, because of our age, the debates do become smaller.
 Something like this: view, no view, in Centro, out of Centro, to buy, to rent, house, apartment or condo?
 We knew within five days we wanted to live in Centro, and to buy a condo with a view.

 While we waited two years for our condo, Vue Centro Historico to be built, we lived on the wacky, winding street of Pedregoso.
 Pedregoso has its ups and downs.
 Literally.
 It runs parallel to Angel Flores, but due to nature of the topography, namely a huge hill, it offers amazing views.
-The second floor of Pepe’s new apartment (he has since expanded and I refer to it as “Pepe’s Pedregoso Palace”) had most of our requirements.
+The second floor of Pepe’s new apartment (he has since expanded and I refer to it as “Pepe’s Pedregoso Palace”, sadly Pepe died in November 2024 but his wife Georgina carries on.) had most of our requirements.
 I won’t dwell on the deficits, but the assets were the location and the view.
 Four years ago we’d watch the surfers on Olas Altas, and a guy training his dog to surf.
 The dog became quite the surfer and knew exactly when to turn back to shore.

 We always enjoyed watching the cruise ships glide in and out.
 But those ships have sailed.
 Often we’d climb up to the roof, very carefully, with our wine, and watch the sunset then star gaze.
 Waking up, we’d see the sun rise over the cathedral.
 Then there were the Pedregoso cast of characters.
 Poncho lived next door and did odd jobs and had odd hobbies.
 He changed his outfits three times a day and went from brown pigtails to a blond Mohawk.
 Susan Carnes was busy installing beautiful paintings in her windows.
 Angela Jackson had a lovely morning yoga practice on her roof.
 Sylvia, the talented seamstress in the peppermint green house, made me seven dresses.
 She still sews for me, as my shape is changing- probably because I am not walking up and down Pedregoso any more.
 Conchita would whip up a batch of tamales and we’d all traipse through her tiny kitchen to buy the sweet pineapple ones.
 She has since died.
 Patty Neal left Pedregoso when her husband died, tried different cities and has now returned “home” to Pedregoso.
 Bob and Diane would arrive from Canada and put a spring in our step.
 They walk up to El Faro every morning and are an inspiration.